-This benchmark reflects the division's efforts to clear City streets in a timely manner after winter storms.
-This measure is based on the start and stop times of general plowing events.
-While the Streets Division begins salting and plowing arterial streets and side street intersections as soon as snow accumulates, general plowing operations are conducted on the remaining side streets after three inches of snow has accumulated.
-This allows the Streets Division to focus its resources on arterial streets to ensure that snow and ice does not become compacted on streets with higher traffic volumes.
-It ensures that traffic has the ability to travel throughout the city at all times during a snow and ice event.
-It also reduces the number of times side streets must be replowed during general plowing operations.
+The above graph reflects the Street Division's efforts to clear all City streets in a timely manner after winter storms.
+This measure is based upon the start and stop times of general plow events.
+While the Streets Division begins salting and plowing as soon as snow begins accumulating on the roads, only select main thoroughfares are serviced.
+All other residential streets are plowed when three inches of snow has accumulated on the roads, and the storm is nearing its end.
+This method allows the Streets Division to focus resources on arterial streets to ensure that snow and ice does not become compacted on streets with a higher traffic volume and all roadway users have the ability to travel throughout the city during a snow and ice event.
+It also reduces the number of times residential streets must be re-plowed during general plowing operations, which increases efficiency.